ErikHogberg/MonoGameFSharpSamples/README.md

 ## Current state

-Only a spinning box and text test at the moment.
+Only a spinning box at the moment.
+Uses MonoGame.Extended entities.

 ## How to build/run